If you have ever taken a vacation or traveled with a toddler, you know that more often than not, the vacation is for anyone but the parent!

 Truthfully, the only concern I noted with this travel crib was the mattress.
 It is on the thin and firm side (which you’ll find with most travel cribs).
 If this is a concern for you, they do sell a quilted cover that definitely helps make it softer.

-Overall, the Lotus Travel Crib really checked all the boxes (and then some!) when we were looking for the best travel crib for a 2 year-old.
+Overall, the Lotus Travel Crib really checked all the boxes (and then some!) when we were looking for the best toddler travel crib.

 An Inexpensive Alternative: The Graco Pack N’ Play Playard Nimble Nook